Leadership Blogs

 Vision

-Having a positive vision for your future can have a significant impact on your behaviors and overall well-being.
-As Viktor Frankl observed, without hope and connection to the future, people can lose context and meaning for the present.
-By cultivating a positive vision and practicing gratitude, you can shape your behaviors and create a more fulfilling life.
 Your vision shapes your behaviors, and this is especially true if you see your past or future in a negative light.
 Additionally, if you look back and see the good from your past while having a positive picture of your future, your behaviors will begin to align you in that direction.
 Therefore, it is essential to have a positive vision and behaviors to live a fulfilling life.
 Furthermore, having a positive vision can help you develop positive behaviors that lead to a more fulfilling life.
-Your vision shapes your behaviors, and this is
+Your vision shapes your behaviors, and this is particularly evident if you have a negative outlook on your past or future.
+On the other hand, if you can focus on the positive aspects of your past and have a positive view of your future, your behaviors will naturally align with your vision.
+The Power of Future Vision in Psychology Viktor Frankl, a neurologist, psychiatrist, philosopher,

 Read More »